simonhasan/asap-microbit-rover-lessons/docs/_build/html/_sources/lessons/lesson-03.md

 ## Opener

+Provide students with a variety of objects (e.g., blocks, toy cars, etc.) and ask them to arrange these objects in a way that could represent a possible layout for a chassis.
+This will get them thinking about how different components can fit together in a limited space.

+---

+## Procedure

 ### **Objective 1: Analyze and Evaluate**

 - Distribute the TT motors, TT motor wheels, measuring tools, M3 bolts, ball caster wheels, Motor:bit boards, battery packs, scissors, and paper.
 If no datasheets are available, students can record measurments in the next step.